shukriadams/piKioskBreadboardDemo/README.md

 ---
 Running your Pi in "kiosk" mode means running a browser on it, and connected a screen so that browser is always running in locked, full screen mode.
 We'll forego proper kiosk for this demo because at the time of writing only the Chromium browser supports true kiosk mode, but the ARM port of Chromium is out of date and doesn't properly support modern CSS features.
 We'll fake kiosk mode in the more up-to-date browser Epiphany, which should be installed by default on Raspbian.

-Enable boot-to-desktop in the main pi config menu with (this will a reboot)
+Enable boot-to-desktop in the main pi config menu with (this will require a reboot).

 > sudo raspi-config